uptimedk/knxnet_ip/docs/introduction.md

 For all connection types, two communication channels are used - core and data.
 The core channel is used for establishing the connection between client and server, and maintaining it through regular heartbeats.
 This is common for all connection types.

-The communication on the data channel is unique to each connection type, and is used to transport messages between the client and the KNX bus.
+The data channel is used to exchange telegrams between the client and the KNX bus.
+The telegrams are encoded using the common External Message Format (cEMI).
+The type of connection governs which telegrams are exchanged and what the rules for exchange are.